Liberal democratic constitutions with references to socialism: Guyana

 By the mid- to late 1970s, the PNC was making it clear that the country needed a new constitution.
 The old constitution was deemed to be "capitalist-oriented" which had entrenched "economic and associated social and political relationships which make up the framework of a capitalist society as an instrument of exploitation".
 The PNC had concluded that "the degree of people involvement which is possible [...] is limited. [...]
 They may criticise governmental action, but they do so as spectators. [...]
 The great forces which control the economy upon which their welfare is dependent are largely beyond their reach. [...]
 In effect, there is much formal democracy, but little practical democracy".
 In the preamble, it is stated: "WE THE PEOPLE OF THE CO-OPERATIVE REPUBLIC OF GUYANA, CONVINCED that the organisation of the State and society on socialist principles is the only means of ensuring social and economic justice for all of the people of Guyana; and, therefore, BEING MOTIVATED and guided by the principles of socialism, BEING OPPOSED to all social, economic and political systems which permit the exploitation of man by man; DO ADOPT the following-CONSTITUTION OF THE CO-OPERATIVE REPUBLIC OF GUYANA".
 Article 1 states that "Guyana is an indivisible, democratic sovereign state in the course of transition from capitalism to socialism" and that the principal objective of the state is "to extend socialist democracy by providing increasing opportunities for the participation of citizens in the management and decision-making processes of the State".
 Marxist–Leninist vocabulary are found throughout the document such as "the fullest possible satisfaction of the people's growing material, cultural and intellectual requirements, as well as the development of their personality and their socialist relations in society" and that the economy "will develop in accordance with the economic laws of socialism on the foundation of socialist relations of production and development of the production forces".

 By Burnham's death on 6 August 1985, the country had moved into an authoritarian direction.
 At the beginning, his successor Desmond Hoyte stood by Burnham's policies, saying a couple of months after his death: "Our ultimate goal must be the same as his—creation a socialist society in the Cooperative Republic of Guyana.
 We must reaffirm our commitment and rededicate ourselves to the pursuit of this objective".
 The early 1990s saw the Hoyte government attempt to democratize society.
 As long as the United States was the "uncontested political hegemon, where their ideas permeated all other structures", the creation of a socialist political system was considered as untenable.
 In a further shift, the Hoyte government allowed for free and fair elections.
 The PPP is still committed to establishing a society based on Marxist–Leninist principles and "to build a socialist society and ultimately to construct a communist society".
 However, the PPP stopped calling for the establishment of a socialist state after the Revolutions of 1989.
+PNC and PPP remain the dominant parties in Guyanese politics.